CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Resolution

-An initial submission (or full submission) cannot progress past the consultation phase until SUB.UNCLEAR is addressed.
+A submission cannot progress past the consultation phase until SUB.UNCLEAR is addressed.